North Carolina Resident Borrowers

 Welcome to the William Madison Randall Library

-Adult North Carolina adult residents (over 18 and out of high school) may purchase a Borrower's Card, valid for one year, for $15.00 upon presentation of a valid North Carolina driver's license or a valid military ID.
-The $15.00 fee is waived for citizens over 65 years of age.
+North Carolina residents (over 18 and out of high school) may purchase a Borrower's Card, valid for one year, for $25.00 upon presentation of a valid North Carolina driver's license or a valid picture ID along with a document containing a current N.C. address.
+The $25.00 fee is waived for citizens over 65 years of age.

 How to borrow materials